How to Make Pink Rice Krispie Treats

 • Then add in the vanilla extract, salt, and mini marshmallows.
 Continue stirring until the marshmallows have fully melted.

-• Remove the mixture from the heat, and stir in the red food coloring, adding drops, 1-2 at a time, 'til you reach your desired shade of pink (I added around 5 drops or so).*
+• Remove the marshmallow mixture from the heat, and stir in the red food coloring, adding drops, 1-2 at a time, 'til you reach your desired shade of pink (I added around 5 drops or so).*

 • Cut into serving size pieces and serve!